Want to be a part of celebrating and showcasing Historic Grant Park?

 The Grant Park Transportation Committee is soon ordering street sign toppers as part of our placemaking efforts.
 Your street can be among the first to get one, and you'll help our neighborhood raise money to both continue and expand our initiatives.
 Donations will first go towards your sponsored intersection, then to support intersections without sponsors, and any remaining donation funds will be used for transportation-related projects this year before going into our neighborhood association’s general fund for the next fiscal year.

 For your sponsorship, you and your neighbors will get a shout-out in our monthly email blast, a shout-out at our monthly meeting, you will be listed on our sign topper webpage, and receive a mini sign topper keychain (pending)!
-Plus the first few dozen sponsors will receive one of our old sign toppers, while supplies last, as a big thank you!
+Plus, the first few dozen neighbors who have already donated will receive one of our old sign toppers, due to a limited supply!
 We also hope to give you a shout out in the Porch Press!

 Special thanks to the Homes & History Committee and neighbors who organized, attended, and contributed to the Woodward Mansion Street Topper Fundraiser in 2014.
 They raised a total of $2,465 toward a sign topper fund, which is being used as a springboard for our current efforts.
 Additionally, we are thankful to the leadership of Neighborhood Planning Unit W, and the membership/leadership of the NPU-W neighborhood organizations, who successfully applied for a City of Atlanta Community Impact Grant for sign toppers, which is being split equally among the three neighborhood organizations.